hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 ## Setting Up a Network For Development

-This document covers setting up a Hyperledger fabric network on your local machine for development using Docker containers.
+This document covers setting up a network on your local machine for development using Docker containers.

 All commands should be run from within the Vagrant environment described in [Setting Up Development Environment](devenv.md).
 See [Logging Control](logging-control.md) for information on controlling